Disclaimer: Harry Potter belongs to J.K. Rowlings, I am merely playing in her universe

 "I know what you mean," Aimée replied.
 "Remember last year when we all read that interview with Harry Potter, when he described You-Know-Who being reborn?
 It seems like another world."

-"I know I hear the stories my brothers and Hermione tell about forming defense groups and fighting Death Eaters.
+"I know I hear the stories that my brothers and Hermione tell about forming defense groups and fighting Death Eaters.
 It seems so fantastical that something like that is happening whilst we are going to classes and playing Quidditch.
 Sometimes I wish I was at Hogwarts, I want to make a difference."

 "What would you do in England, ma cherie?" asked a voice from the doorway.

-Ginny turned to see Luc Fournier, Aimée's older brother and Ginny's former boyfriend walking out onto the patio to join them.
+Ginny turned to see Luc Fournier, Aimée's older brother and Ginny's former boyfriend walking out onto the porch to join them.
 She had really hoped she would have very little contact with him.
 She and Luc had dated for most of her fourth year before she had broken it off.
 He had graduated from Beauxbatons this year and kept hinting to Ginny that they should get back together.
 That was not what Ginny wanted.
 She'd grown up and he hadn't.